 This post contains affiliate links, to find out more information, please read my affiliate disclosure

-In this article I will be looking at a selection of the best electric hybrid bikes available for under £3000 in 2021.
+In this article I will be looking at a selection of the best electric hybrid bikes available for under £3000 for the 2021 / 2022 season.
 The list below includes a good mixture of hybrid e-bikes in the £2000-£3000 price bracket – in this price range you can expect a bike with excellent build quality and a minimum of 2 years warranty.
 All the models in this article are from well-know brands and use the latest in e-bike technology.

 What is an electric hybrid bike?

 Hybrid electric bikes bridge the gap between a full-on mountain bike and road bike – they offer the best of both worlds without the extremes.
 Electric mountain bikes are very capable off-road but are very heavy and can feel a bit cumbersome out on the road, e-road bikes are fast and light on the road, but aren’t designed to soak up poorly surfaced country lanes and forest trails.

 Versatility is the key with hybrid e-bikes, they are the kind of bike you can happily ride on tarmac or if you fancy going into the country to do some exploring you can ride on forest trails, single track and canal tow paths.
 Hybrid’s are also suitable for riding through the winter.

 One of the main features of hybrid electric bikes is a more relaxed frame geometry combined with higher volume tyres and front suspension (on some models).
 The front suspension does add a bit of weight and in my experience you can ride a rigid fork hybrid off-road without any issues.

 Most modern hybrid electric bikes use similar electric motors and batteries found on their mountain bike counterparts – these motors are usually softer in their power delivery and optimised for efficiency.